velocity23/infiniteflightlive-samples/NodeJS/README.md

 ## Using the InfiniteFlightLive Module

 This core of this sample is the `InfiniteFlightLive` module.
 It provides an interface to interact with the API.
 Detailed documentation on this is available on the help page (/help).
-I'm working on adding this client to npm.
+I'm working on adding a version of this client to npm.